ENERZAi/OptimaV2-Docs/docs/guide/install.md

 # Installation guide

-There are several ways to install OptimaV2.
-This document will guide you for installing the OptimaV2 in your system.
+This document will guide you for installing the OptimaV2 in your systemm and OptimaV2 runtime on your target.

 There are 3 components required to compile and run your model with OptimaV2